SitecoreSupport/Sitecore.Support.156916/readme.md

 # Sitecore.Support.156916
 My items dialog shows items locked by another user

+For example, if an item is locked by user with a name "cms10", the user "cms1" will be able to see it in the My Items dialog.
+Anyway, he will not be able to unlock it.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.156916/blob/master/LICENSE).